Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes: Condensates and multiplicities of vacua at

-For the reader convenience and to make the present paper self-contained, we reproduce in short in this Appendix the values of quark and gluino condensates, $\langle{\ov Q}_j Q^i\rangle$ and $\langle S\rangle$, from the section 3 in\cite{ch4}.
+For the reader convenience and to make the present paper self-contained, we reproduce in short in this Appendix the values of quark and gluino condensates of the $SU(N_c)$ theory, $\langle{\ov Q}_j Q^i\rangle$ and $\langle S\rangle$, from the section 3 in \cite{ch4}.